adambrangenberg/TMath/README.md

   notauthor: "You aren't the calculatorowner c.c", // Optional, default is "Only the author can use the calculator!
 Run the command to create you're own."
   deactivatemessasge: "I deactivated me :x", // Optional, default is "The Calculator got deactivated"
   deactivatetime: 1000000, // Optional, default are 10 minutes
-  message: message, // Required, the message that triggered the Messageevent/Command });
+  request: message, // Required, the message or interaction that triggered the Messageevent/Command
+  user: message.author // The user who called the request });

 await calculator.start(); // Reply
 ```

-### v2.2.0 Outtime for calculator
+### v3.0.0 v13 Support

 <hr/>